guptasukant1/OHSL-VOSS/README.md

 Added the Falcon LLM API call to a test file, worked on the functions a bit and checked ways to implement the Falcon 7B model.
 Before settling to use the API, tried downloading the model locally, loading on colab, etc.
 ### 30/05/2024:
 Researched Multi User OAuth Authentication flow setup, made all the functions work except transcript and assign/get roles.
 Will work on Multi User Auth flows.
+### 31/05/2024:
+Added Transcript Summarization function of LLM, modified the add to grp and create group, updated the LLM summarizer function as well and explored Google Service Accounts.